-As of December 31, 2021, and after giving effect to the closing of the Business Combination, stock options covering 6,517,358 shares of Common Stock were outstanding under the 2017 Plan.
+As of December 31, 2023, stock options covering 5,678,766 shares of Common Stock were outstanding under the 2017 Plan.

 Purposes of the 2017 Plan

 The purposes of the 2017 Plan were to attract and retain personnel for positions with us, any parent or subsidiary; to provide additional incentive to employees, directors, and consultants; and to promote the success of our business.
 These incentives were provided through the grant of equity awards, including stock options, as the administrator of the 2017 Plan determined.